 Getting through those first three years is quite a feat, mama!

-Congratulations on your little peanut’s third birthday.
+Congratulations on your babe’s third birthday.

 This next chapter is defined by some really exciting milestones and developments.

 Kick it off in style with some brilliant birthday party ideas for 3 year olds.

 But wait, how exactly do you celebrate your ever-growing toddler?

 - How do you entertain a 3 year old at a birthday party?

 - What time should a 3 year old birthday party start?